Glen Hansard: Influences

-Hansard has remarked about his musical influences: "In my house, when I was a kid, there was the holy trinity, which was Leonard Cohen, Van Morrison, and Bob Dylan with Bob sitting centre."
-Hansard and The Frames toured as the support act for Bob Dylan in Australia and New Zealand in August 2007 and Hansard often performs Van Morrison's songs in concert.
-Two such songs include "Into the Mystic", and "And the Healing Has Begun" which were included on the collector's edition of the soundtrack for the film Once.
+Hansard remarked on his musical influences: "In my house, when I was a kid, there was the holy trinity, which was Leonard Cohen, Van Morrison, and Bob Dylan with Bob sitting centre."
+Hansard and the Frames toured as the support act for Dylan in Australia and New Zealand in August 2007, and Hansard often performed Morrison's songs in concert.
+Two songs, "Into the Mystic" and "And the Healing Has Begun", were included on the collector's edition of the soundtrack for Once.